Method notebook

 Limitations

 Hamilton-Perry assumes 2011-2021 cohort change patterns persist.
 Cannot model future policy changes, migration shocks, or fertility convergence.
-No international migration component (unlike NEWETHPOP cohort-component model).
-Census 2021 captures COVID-period migration (March 2020-2021).
-IPF for single-year ethnic populations uses NEWETHPOP 2021 profile as seed.
+Census 2011 DC2101EW provides 21 age bands (not single-year), interpolated via uniform distribution within each band.
+Roma was not a separate Census 2011 category; split from Gypsy/Traveller using 2021 proportions.
+Census 2021 migration indicator captures COVID-period mobility (March 2020-2021).
 SNPP constraint applies to England only (Wales LAs unconstrained).
 SNPP data ends 2047; projections for 2048-2061 use linear extrapolation of the 2043-2047 SNPP trend.
 2061 projections are illustrative only and carry very wide confidence intervals.
 Religion projections use CCRs with James-Stein shrinkage but no age-sex decomposition.
+ONS empirical TFRs (WBI 1.31, PAK 2.52) validate but do not replace Census CWR-based fertility in the HP model.
 These are demographic projections, not forecasts.

 References